- keyword(s): northwestern settlement

-Abstract In order to centralize its bookkeeping functions Northwestern created accounts for a variety of non-official events and activities that took place on the University campus, as well as for all official University business.
+Abstract In order to centralize its bookkeeping functions, Northwestern University created accounts for a variety of non-official events and activities that took place on the University campus, as well as for all official University business.
 This series consists of one volume of accounts receivable for various non-official functions.
 The volume is arranged alphabetically by the name of the account and divided by alphabetical tabs.
-Accounts were held with individuals, including faculty, staff and non-university...
+Accounts were held with individuals, including faculty, staff and...

-Abstract This series includes two volumes used by the University Treasurer to record day to day transactions under his aegis from 1854 to 1870.
+Abstract This series includes two volumes used by Northwestern University's Treasurer to record day to day transactions under his aegis from 1854 to 1870.
 The bulk of the transactions, both receipts and payments, were for cash.
 The transactions are entered chronologically, with each days' entries balanced at the close of the day.
 The cash received was credited to the Treasurer's cash account in the Accounts Ledgers and vouchers were credited or debited from the appropriate account.
-Entries are in a single entry...
+Entries are in a...

 Abstract This series consists of one volume in which University real estate sales information for forty one transactions, spanning the period November 22, 1886 to March 10, 1893, are recorded.
 Entries are chronological and include date of sale, buyer's name, sale price, terms of sale, date land was deeded to buyer, a legal description on the parcel, and remarks.
 The remarks cover payments made, notes on other University lands purchased by the same individual, and land traded as part of the sale.
 The...

-Abstract This series is comprised of annual reports reviewing the financial conditions of the University during the preceding year.
-They were prepared for submission to the Board of Trustees by a succession of university officials known sequentially as the Treasurer, Treasurer and Business Manager, Comptroller, etc. For the years 1850-1875, these reports may be found with the Minutes of the Board of Trustees.
-Beginning in 1876 the reports were published separately and have been bound.
-As of 1975...
+Abstract This collection is comprised of annual reports reviewing the financial conditions of Northwestern University during the preceding year.
+They were prepared for submission to the Board of Trustees by a succession of university officials known sequentially as the Treasurer, Treasurer and Business Manager, Comptroller, etc.

 - Names: Northwestern University (Evanston, Ill.)--Finance X